-Most of the items on these Form 5498's are informational and are not needed for the preparation of the tax return and are not due to the recipient until after the filing date of the tax return.
-The information on a Form 5498 that is relevant to the preparation of the tax return (such as contributions to IRA's or Health Savings Accounts) is available elsewhere to the taxpayer on other records.
+Most of the items on these Form 5498s are informational and are not needed for the preparation of the tax return.
+They are not due to the recipient until after the filing date of the tax return, and the information on a Form 5498 that is relevant to the preparation of the tax return (such as contributions to IRAs or Health Savings Accounts) is available elsewhere to the taxpayer on other records.

-The information on Form 5498 – IRA Contribution Information includes, among other items, the contributions (Box 1) that were made during the year and any contributions through April 15th that were designated for the prior year, rollovers (Box 2), Roth conversions (Box 3), the fair market value as of December 31st of the account (Box 5) and any Minimum Required Contributions (Box 12b).
+Form 5498 – IRA Contribution Information includes, among other items, the contributions (Box 1) that were made during the year and any contributions through April 15th that were designated for the prior year, rollovers (Box 2), Roth conversions (Box 3), the fair market value of the account as of December 31st (Box 5), and any Minimum Required Contributions (Box 12b).
 None of this information is typically entered onto the tax return from this Form 5498 and instead is entered from other source documents, specifically a Form 1099-R or other records.

 If the employer makes a contribution to one of the taxpayer's Archer MSAs, the taxpayer cannot contribute to any Archer MSA for that year.
 If the taxpayer made a contribution to their Archer MSA when their employer has contributed, the taxpayer cannot deduct their contribution, and they will have an excess contribution.